JeNoVaViRuS/hkxpack-souls/README.md

-# HKXPack version 0.1.6-beta
+# HKXPack version 0.4

 HKXPack is a tool to 'pack' and 'unpack' to and from hkx files, which is the Havok compressed file format.

-It was made to be used with the hk\_2014.1.0-r1 file format, commonly used in Fallout 4.
-Given the opportunity, support for hk\_2010.2.0-r1 or other hkx formats may be added.

-The output format is intended to be TagXML, output by [figment's hkxcmd](https://github.com/figment/hkxcmd).

-~~Some other output formats may be added in the future (e.g. XAF/XMM or FBX for animations), but these formats aren't the focus of the tool.~~
-Note : this behavior now has been moved to [the HKXAnim repository](https://github.com/Dexesttp/hkxanim).

 ## Download

-You can download the latest release [here](https://github.com/Dexesttp/hkxpack/releases).
+You can download the latest release [here](https://github.com/JeNoVaViRuS/hkxpack-souls/releases).

 ## How to

-To use this tool, you will need a Java Runtime Environement (jre) for Java 8 or higher.

-Don't forget to put quotes around your path if you have a path with spaces !
+Copy the c0000.hkx file into the root folder and then drag-and-drop it onto the .exe.

-### Unpack the files
+### Unpack the files manually

 Use the command `java -jar hkxpack-cli.jar unpack <filename>.hkx` to extract the file into `<filename>.xml`.

 You can also use `java -jar hkxpack-cli.jar unpack <directory>` to extract the directory's HKX files into XML files, under the `out/` folder

-### Pack the files
+### Pack the files manually

 Use the command `java -jar hkxpack-cli.jar pack <filename>.xml` to pack the file into `<filename>.hkx`.